-As required by HUD, the State made the RHP Action Plan available to the public for comment.
-The 30 day public comment period began on November 19, 2021 and ended on December 19th.
-Notices were published in eight newspapers and posted on their websites.
-The notice was also emailed to the 10,000 individuals and organizations included in the DHCD Contact List.
+As required by HUD, the State will make the draft 2022 RHP Action Plan available to the public for comment.
+The 30 day public comment period begins on November 4, 2022 and will end on December 5th.
+Notices we re published in several newspapers and posted on their websites.
+The notice is also emailed to the 10,000 individuals and organizations included in the DHCD Contact List.